joewing/memsim/README.md

    - block\_size: The size of a block in bytes (defaults to 256).
    - read\_latency: The latency of a read (defaults to 10).
    - write\_latency: The latency of a write (defaults to 1000).
+ - option: A list of main memories from which the superoptimizer can select.

-The following memory containers are available:
+The following memory components are available:

  - cache: Cache.
 The following parameters are available:
    - memory: The contained memory.